the-lazy-god/tlg-fluted-glass/README.md

 ### ⏩ Set level of motion

-Control the intensity of the motion effect with `tlg-fluted-glass-motion` attribute to the container with attribute `tlg-fluted-glass-canvas`.
+Control the intensity of the motion effect by adding the `tlg-fluted-glass-motion` attribute to the canvas container with attribute `tlg-fluted-glass-canvas`.

 Default is 1.
 Larger number will increase motion intensity.
 Negative number will flip the direction.